Asymptotic slopes of the Aubin-Yau functional and calculation of the Donaldson-Futaki invariant: Introduction

+as $|t| \rightarrow 0$.
+We employ analysis to establish that the singular behavior of the functional is $O(\log|t|)$, and use some algebra to determine the precise coefficient.

+Let us also recall the relation of $F^0_{\omega_0}$ to $K$-stability.
+Let $F$ be the Donaldson-Futaki invariant of the test configuration, whose sign determines $K$-stability (see the survey \cite{PSLSC} for the definitions and the equivalence of test configurations and Bergman geodesics/one-parameter subgroups).
+Let $\mu_k$ be the asymptotic slope of $\frac{1}{k}F_{k\omega_0}^0(k\phi)$ in $\mathcal{K}_k$, and let $F$ be the Donaldson-Futaki invariant of the test configuration corresponding to $\phi$ (see the survey \cite{PSLSC} for the definitions and the equivalence of test configurations and Bergman geodesics/one-parameter subgroups).
+The sign of $F$ determines the $K$-stability of the test configuration.
+Letting $V_k$ be the volume of the $k$-th scaling, we have \begin{theo}[\cite{PSLSC}, Lemma 6] \end{theo} From the scaling relation (\ref{scaling}), it is clear that the single asymptotic slope $\mu$ computes the Donaldson-Futaki invariant.

+The following theorem on the asymptotic slope in complex dimension $n=1$ is in \cite{P}: \begin{theo} Let $X$ be a Riemann surface, with $L$ and $\phi$ as above.
+Then

-as $t\rightarrow 0$, where $p_\al,m_\al$ refer to the data of the Newton polygon. \end{theo} Since the expression in braces above is positive, the formula gives another proof of the Chow-Mumford stability of curves.
+as $t\rightarrow 0$, where $p_\al,m_\al$ refer to the data of the Newton polygon. \end{theo} In this case, the slopes of the Newton polygon $m_\alpha$ are such that $m_\alpha > m_{\alpha+1}$, so the expression in braces above is positive, and the formula gives another proof of the Chow-Mumford stability of curves.
 Another proof of Theorem \ref{n=1} is given in \cite{PSMab}, along with the slope of the Mabuchi functional.
 Our approach is inspired by \cite{PSMab}, as well as earlier works on asymptotics of oscillatory integrals in \cite{PhStein,PSAlg}.

-We derive an analogous formula for the Aubin-Yau functional in complex dimension $n=2$ using a similar asymptotic calculation of singular integrals with certain modifications in order to deal with the new complications in higher dimensions.
+We derive an analogous formula for the Aubin-Yau functional in complex dimension $n=2$ using a similar asymptotic calculation of singular integrals with certain modifications in order to deal with the new complications in higher dimension.
 We expect that the approach is valid in all dimensions with analogous formulas for the slope, but in this paper we stick to dimension 2 for concreteness and ease of notation.
-In a subsequent note to appear shortly, the author intends to use the same techniques to compute the asymptotic slope of the more complicated Mabuchi K-energy, which is related to K-stability, and whose slopes are related to the Donaldson-Futaki invariant (see \cite{D2}).

-Here are the results of the paper: First, we observe that for all the integrals that do not involve the highest power of $\omega_\phi$, the entire contribution to the slope is from the lowest weight: \begin{theo} Assume $X$ has dimension $n=2$.
+Here are the results of the paper: First, we observe that for all the integrals that do not involve the highest power of $\omega_\phi$, the entire contribution to the slope is from the lowest weight: \begin{theo} Assume $X$ has dimension $n=2$, with $L$ and $\phi$ as above.
 For $1\leq i \leq n$,

 as $t\rightarrow 0$. \end{theo}